datalab-icmat/Intro-to-ML/3. Linear classification models/README.md

 ### Chapter 3.
-Classification.
-Basic concepts
+Linear classification models

 This folder contains the material of **Chapter 3.
-Classification.
-Basic concepts** from "Introduction to Machine Learning" course held at Datalab-ICMAT.
+Linear classification models** from "Introduction to Machine Learning" course held at Datalab-ICMAT.
 In particular, it includes:

 * Slides
   - clase3d.pdf